 The Company recognizes financial assets and financial liabilities on the date the Company becomes a party to the contractual provisions of the instruments.
 A financial asset is derecognized either when the Company has transferred substantially all the risks and rewards of ownership of the financial asset or when cash flows expire.
 A financial liability is derecognized when the obligation specified in the contract is discharged, canceled or expired.
 The Company's financial assets include cash and cash equivalents, and amounts receivable, excluding HST receivable.
-The Company's financial liabilities include trade payables and accrued liabilities.
+The Company's financial liabilities.